maxthemillion/salesPrediction/README.md

 > docker exec -it >>containerid<< /bin/bash

 ## How to submit a solution to kaggle
 Please install the kaggle API (https://github.com/Kaggle/kaggle-api).
+It is included in the environment.yml as well.
 To use it, you have to create a kaggle account, generate a personal access token and put it into the directory specified in the documentation on github.

 Then, use the following command to submit your solution:
 > kaggle competitions submit -f [filename] -m [submission message] competitive-data-science-predict-future-sales

-Kaggle will then evaluate your submissison.
+Kaggle will then evaluate your submission.